wttw/wowaddon/README.md

 work in a vanilla Windows 7 command prompt.
 It's still perfectly usable, but not as pretty.

-An obvious need is to be able to search for addons, but that data isn't made easily available anywhere.
 ## License
 [Two-clause BSD](LICENSE)